Frequently Asked Questions about the Undergraduate Degree

 15. What should I do if I have complaints about an instructor’s behavior?

 As with concerns about grades, you should first consider talking to the instructor.
-If that is not suitable, then you can contact one of the Psychology Department Mediators (the names of the Mediators are posted in the main office and in the Peer Advising office) or the Office of Ombuds in USU 301, (562) 985-5983.
+If that is not suitable, then you can contact one of the Psychology Department Mediators (the names of the Mediators are posted in the main office and in the Psychology Resource Office (PRO) office) or the Office of Ombuds in USU 301, (562) 985-5983.
 Some classroom issues are specifically addressed in University publications.
 For instance the University has policies prohibiting discrimination on the basis of sex, physical handicap, race, color, national origin, age, marital status, religion, ethnic group identification, or sexual preference.
 See the University Catalog, or the Schedule of Classes.
 The University also considers sexual harassment as a violation of privacy and dignity as well as being illegal.
 The University Catalog and the Schedule of Classes detail steps to take if you feel you have been harassed.

 16. What student employment is available in the department?